alexgaas/resume/README.md

 > * As a skilled engineer I delegated specific technical tasks to other engineers to achieve more efficiency in teams distributed between US and UK

 - #### _2005 - 2011_: _Devexperts_
-> * As a software engineer I developed and maintained highly effective quote distribution platform
+> * As a software engineer, I have successfully developed and maintained a highly efficient quote distribution platform
-> * Developed hashmap-based scalable data structures of parallel aggregation to achieve the most effective collapse of millions stock quotes to specific trading charts
+> * Developed a highly efficient and scalable data structure using hashmaps to facilitate parallel aggregation to achieve optimal consolidation of millions of stock quotes into specific trading charts

 #### Personal projects and articles:
 - https://github.com/alexgaas